What Can Auctions Teach B2B About a Customer’s Willingness To Pay? 👛

 Why?
 This is because your customers’ maximum willingness to pay and accept from you is based on innate risks and desires inherent to us all.
 And, auctions are a great place to see how people really respond to internal and external pricing cues and marketing suggestions.

-When you go to a property auction, for example, you can see people’s clumsy attempts of understanding and justifying the price of very expensive items.
+When you go to a property auction, for example, you can see people’s clumsy attempts to understand and justify the price of very expensive items.
 You can hear people say the price is fair.
 When in reality, it’s completely disproportionate to the cost of the property or even the market value.

 Another example is when you go online on eBay or Amazon; you feel your purchase decisions are driven not only by your internal drives and motivation to buy.
 But also by external pricing cues, pop-ups, and suggestions.
 All of them are persuading you to upgrade and buy more for less.